sumanmukherjee03/practice-and-katas/k8s/CKA/persistent-volumes.README.md

 allowVolumeExpansion: true
 volumeBindingMode: Immediate
 ```
-The volumeBindingMode set to Immediate means that the volume is created as soon as the PVC is created.
+The `volumeBindingMode` set to `Immediate` means that the volume is created as soon as the PVC is created.
-but if the storage backend is topology constrained then then the volume might get created but the pod cant attach to it and this might result in an unschedulable pod.
+But if the storage backend is topology constrained, then the volume might get created but a pod cant attach to it and this might result in an unschedulable pod.
+For example a pod created on a node in one zone cant attach to a volume created in another zone.
 These constraints can be due to node selectors, pod affinity/anti-affinity, taints/tolerations etc.
-The volumeBindingMode: WaitForFirstConsumer ensures that the persistent volume is only created when it is bound to a pod.
+The `volumeBindingMode: WaitForFirstConsumer` ensures that the persistent volume is only created when it is bound to a pod.

 Some simple kubectl commands for storage class.
 ```